ABC Drops 'Tonight' from Newscast

 Gibson took over as anchor of "World News" in late May following an unsettled period after the death of long-time anchor Peter Jennings in August 2005.
 Elizabeth Vargas and Bob Woodruff were named co-anchors in December, but Woodruff was badly injured while on assignment in Iraq not long after taking the job (he is still recovering but has spent some time in the ABC newsroom recently).

-Vargas, who is pregnant, opted to step down but remains with ABC; following her maternity leave, she'll anchor "20/20" and prime-time news specials.
+Vargas, who is pregnant, opted to step down but remains with ABC; following her maternity leave, she'll anchor

 In addition to anchoring the televised newscast, Gibson also fronts a radio newscast earlier in the evening and contributes to a daily webcast.